 - Lean Software Development

-Scrum revolves around a 5-values concept of; commitment, courage, focus, openness, and respect.
-The process framework is widely popular, even beyond the software development realm, in realising development, delivery, and sustainability.
+Scrum is a popular process framework, even beyond the software development world.
+It helps with development execution, delivery, and sustainability.
 Collaboration, accountability, and iterative progress are the hallmarks of Agile Scrum.

 Kanban is a step inside the old-school.
 Popularised by Toyota in the 1940s, it is a visual management tool from which one can familiarise with the founding principles of Agile, formed 70 years later.
 The success of this method lies behind minimising ‘work-in-progress’, and smaller feedback loops.

 To put it simply, the Agile process looks as follows: